 - Incomplete rehab: Rehab programs incorporate substance and behavioral therapy.
 If a person quits rehab or undertakes rehab outside of a professional facility, they may fail to go through the entire treatment program, leaving some behavioral and coping issues unresolved.

 - Poor support structures: Research has shown that group therapy and other support structures not only provide information and structure but also offer hope.
 Lack of such support structures may lead an alcoholic to DDS.
+For example, if drinking in a workplace is encouraged, it is much harder to quit drinking.

 - Unrealistic expectations: Drug addiction recovery is lifelong.
 When a recovering alcoholic’s expectations mismatch this reality, they may feel discouraged, frustrated and depressed leading to DDS.